You love your kids. I know you do.

 This mattress is by Silentnight and uses their miracoil spring system.
 The springs don’t move independently like in a pocket spring mattress but it’s still a step-up from old-fashioned open coil mattresses.

-It provides lots of support but has a quilted top so it’s very comfortable.
+It provides lots of firm support but has a quilted top layer so it’s very comfortable.

 - Specially Designed For Bunk Beds